-Storms, burst pipes, and wall cracks can all send huge amounts of water down into the basement of your Raleigh, NC, home, drenching your carpets and damaging furniture plus organic materials.
-Like everyone, you’ll be more preoccupied with how you can drain the two to three feet of water on the surface than what to do with the moisture that’s building up in there.
+Unforeseen incidents like storms, burst pipes, and wall cracks can flood your basement, damaging furniture, carpets, and stored items.
+Like everyone, you’ll be more preoccupied with how to drain the two to three feet of water on the surface than what to do with the moisture building up in there.

-Over time, the moisture in the air can cause serious structural damage to your basement and the entire home.
+But, over time, the moisture in the air can cause serious structural damage to your basement and the entire home.
 Worse still, if your basement is damp, it can encourage mold and other harmful microbes.
-So dealing with moisture is just as important as ejecting the water that’s turned your basement into a waterpark.
+Addressing moisture issues is as vital as eliminating the floodwater turning your basement into an unintended waterpark.

 Why Dry Out The Basement After a Flood?

-Before running your device, open all the basement windows to increase air circulation.
-Also, remove any carpet and clean all the debris on the walls and surfaces.
-Position the dehumidifier six feet away from the wall for maximum performance.
-When you do so, your device will help dry out the basement in 12-24 hours.
+Before activating your dehumidifier, open all basement windows to promote air circulation.
+Clear away any carpets and clean debris from walls and surfaces.
+Position the dehumidifier about six feet away from the wall for optimum performance, which can typically dry out the basement within 12-24 hours.

-Remember, the longer the moisture is present, the higher the chances of damages to structural elements and other items in the basement.
+Remember, the longer moisture persists, the greater the risk of damage to the structural elements and belongings in the basement.
 So act fast!

-- Safeguards your basements from water damages: Moisture causes serious damage to household items over time.
-In the long run, costs of repair will reduce.
+- Safeguards your basements from water damage: Over time, moisture can cause severe damage to household items.
+In the long run, a dehumidifier can lower the costs of repairs.

-- Prevents mold growth: Dehumidification will discourage mold growth and prevent any adverse health impacts like skin rash, respiratory problems, and dry eyes that accompany exposure.
+- Prevents mold growth: Dehumidification helps deter mold growth, thereby avoiding health issues such as skin rashes, respiratory problems, and dry eyes that can occur from exposure.

-- Works anytime and anywhere: In areas that may be susceptible to flooding and drainage problems like Raleigh, NC, a dehumidifier can be a great addition to your basement waterproofing initiatives.
-They can work round the clock to keep moisture out regardless of the prevailing weather conditions.
+- Offers round-the-clock protection: In areas susceptible to flooding and drainage problems, a dehumidifier can be a great addition to your basement waterproofing initiatives.
+These devices work continuously to keep moisture at bay, regardless of the weather.

-- Kills dust mites and other microbes: Like mold, dust mites thrive in warm and humid conditions.
-These microscopic organisms can cause itchiness, eczema, and other allergy-related issues.
-Dehumidifiers make your basement less habitable for dust mites.
+- Eliminates dust mites and other microbes: Dust mites, which thrive in warm, humid conditions, can cause itchiness, eczema, and other allergy symptoms.
+Dehumidifiers make your basement less inviting for these microscopic nuisances.

-- Breathe easy: Your damp basement could be teeming with airborne allergens that can cause respiratory problems such as coughing, wheezing, and breathing difficulties.
-Removing the excessive moisture allows you to breathe fresher air with fewer allergens.
+- Improves air quality: A damp basement may be filled with airborne allergens that can trigger respiratory problems such as coughing, wheezing, and difficulty breathing.
+By removing excess moisture, you’ll be breathing fresher air with fewer allergens.

 What’s the Best Dehumidifier for your Basement?